 Nothing prepared me for his volatile, aggressive, out-of-control behavior.
 No amount of logical consequences, time-outs, or any of the traditional discipline strategies worked.

-After an insanely long time fighting this kid (we’re talking years), I finally realized that pushing harder with a the same approach was a recipe for disaster.
+After an insanely long time fighting this kid (we’re talking years), I realized that pushing harder with the same approach was a recipe for disaster.

 Ultimately, I spent years learning everything I could about the brain, behavior, and learning.
 And, I changed my entire discipline approach.